Current projects

 The Committee has determined that it is appropriate to review these matters, and to consider what new rules of court will be required if the current rules are changed.

-The Committee undertook consultation with the profession and public regarding potential reforms in this area in 2020.
+The Committee undertook consultation with the profession and public regarding potential reforms in this area in 2020 and 2021.

 More information, and the consultation papers so far published, can be found on the project page.